getoptimum/docs/docs/learn/overview/p2p.md

 The data flow diagram illustrates how OptimumP2P integrates with blockchain infrastructure to provide enhanced data propagation.
 The system operates through three main components: the Validator Node, the Optimum Service, and the Networks layer.

-At the **Validator Node** level, the Optimum Agent interfaces directly with the blockchain client through IPC (Inter-Process Communication).
-Transaction data flows from the blockchain client to the Optimum Agent, which serves as the bridge between the blockchain infrastructure and the OptimumP2P network.
+At the **Validator Node** level, OptimumP2P interfaces directly with the blockchain client to access transaction data.
+This integration serves as the bridge between the blockchain infrastructure and the OptimumP2P network.

 The **Optimum Service** acts as the central processing unit where the core RLNC encoding and network coordination takes place.
-When transaction data arrives from the Optimum Agent, the service applies Random Linear Network Coding to create redundant, encoded shards that can be efficiently propagated across the network.
+When transaction data is received from the validator, the service applies Random Linear Network Coding to create redundant, encoded shards that can be efficiently propagated across the network.

 The **Networks** component demonstrates the dual-path approach for maximum reliability.
 The primary path uses Fast Sync through the Optimum Network for rapid propagation using RLNC-encoded data.
 This network injects encoded shards to global blockchain nodes and validator nodes, ensuring fast delivery of critical information.